-Selling a house will also be different in Los Angeles this summer in that your marketing should focus on virtual marketing.
+Selling a house will also be different in Riverside this summer in that your marketing should focus on virtual marketing.
 This means chiefly online 3D home tours, but there are a couple of other important tactics.

 In-person open houses will be almost non-existent this summer, and that means many more virtual open houses.
 A virtual open house will still allow you to showcase your home’s best features to as many buyers as possible.
 But don’t neglect to consult your agent so that you can get the virtual staging right.

 A growing virtual marketing tactic is the agent-led video tour.
 This is a digital tour “with a sales agent talking about what makes the house unique, special or perfect for an incoming family . . .
 It’sone thing to view a video that shows an upscale kitchen.
 It’s quite another thing to be able to ask an agent in real time via online video when the chef-quality stove was installed and if the counter is marble, granite or quartz.
 In this case, video isn’t the only medium to deliver a message; an agent can offer additional content via the spoken word.”